MarkusMueller-DS/Data-Scientist-Udacity-Nanodegree/Recommendations with IBM/README.md

 ##### by Markus Müller

 ### Motivation
 This project is part of the Udacity Data Scientist Nanodegree.
-The goal is create different kinds of recommendations models to recommend users from the IBM Watson platform new articles.
+The goal is create different kinds of recommendations models to recommend new articles for users of the IBM Watson platform.

 ### Files
 - data: contains the datasets